 In a recent systematic review, Boissier et al reported on the recurrence of RCC in patients with ESRD undergoing renal transplantation following prior management for RCC and found that 5-16% of RCC cases in renal allografts were stage pT3.
-Clear cell RCC represented the main histological subtype.
-Cancer specific survival ranged from 75-100% at 5-years.
-Tumour recurrence was similar between those patients managed with transplantation and those who remained on dialysis.
-Prognostic factors for recurrence included stage, Fuhrman grade, histological subtype, and solid/cystic component of the initial tumour.
+Clear-cell RCC represented the main histological subtype.
+Cancer-specific survival ranged from 75-100% at five years.
+Tumor recurrence was similar between those patients managed with transplantation and those who remained on dialysis.
+Prognostic factors for recurrence included stage, Fuhrman grade, histological subtype, and solid/cystic component of the initial tumor.4

-The development of renal cell carcinoma in the renal allograft is a rare event and poses a dilemma for the managing Urologist.
-Aggressive management with transplant nephrectomy would necessitate a return to hemodialysis while a conservative nephron-sparing approach presents the risk of tumour recurrence in the setting of ongoing immunosuppression.
-Indeed, nephron-sparing surgery (NSS) with partial nephrectomy has been demonstrated as a safe and effective option for patients presenting with localized tumours without impairing graft function.
-Ribal et al. in their review of three patients with tumour in the renal allograft undergoing partial nephrectomy, all were managed successfully with this nephron sparing approach and were tumour free at follow up ranging from 0.5 to 6 months.
-In the case we have presented, a pT3a tumour was managed effectively via a nephron sparing approach demonstrating its safety and effectiveness in managing these tumours.
+The development of RCC in the renal allograft is a rare event and poses a dilemma for the managing urologist.
+Aggressive management with transplant nephrectomy would necessitate a return to hemodialysis, while a conservative nephron-sparing approach presents the risk of tumor recurrence in the setting of ongoing immunosuppression.
+Indeed, nephron-sparing surgery with partial nephrectomy has been demonstrated as a safe and effective option for patients presenting with localized tumors without impairing graft function.
+In a study by Ribal et al, three patients with tumor in the renal allograft undergoing partial nephrectomy were all managed successfully with this nephron-sparing approach and were tumor-free at followup, ranging from 0.5-6 months.5 In the case we have presented, a pT3a tumor was managed effectively via a nephron-sparing approach, demonstrating its safety and effectiveness in managing these tumors.